-HG&E’s goal is to expand carbon free content while maintaining some of the lowest electric rates in the Commonwealth of Massachusetts.
-This successful balance is reflected in the fact that HG&E’s Carbon Footprint is less than one tenth of that of an average utility in New England.
-As shown in the table, HG&E’s carbon footprint in 2015 was 31.64 lbs of carbon dioxide per MWh – with the average utility in New England emitting 625 lbs of carbon dioxide per MWh.
-Calculate your carbon footprint.
+HG&E’s goal is to expand carbon-free content while maintaining some of the lowest electric rates in the Commonwealth of Massachusetts.
+This successful balance is reflected in the fact that HG&E’s carbon footprint is significantly less than that of the average utility in New England.

 Explore the links below to learn more about HG&E’s renewable energy facilities, and the steps that we are taking to expand our portfolio of renewable and carbon free generation.